U.S. consumer spending grows at fastest pace since 2009

 U.S. consumer spending recorded its biggest increase in more than eight years in September, likely as households in Texas and Florida replaced flood-damaged motor vehicles, but underlying inflation remained muted.

+Households, however, dipped into their savings to fund purchases last month, pushing savings to their lowest level since 2008.
+Against the backdrop of lackluster wage growth, the drop in savings suggests that September's robust pace of consumer spending is probably unsustainable.

+"Relying on consumer savings to move the economy forward is not going to last for long," said Chris Rupkey, chief economist at MUFG in New York.

-The Commerce Department said on Monday consumer spending, which accounts for more than two-thirds of U.S. economic activity, jumped 1.0 per cent last month.
+The Commerce Department said on Monday consumer spending, which accounts for more than two-thirds of U.S. economic activity, jumped 1.0 per cent last month after an unrevised 0.1 per cent gain in August.
 The increase, which also included a boost from higher household spending on utilities, was the largest since August 2009.

-Consumer spending rose by an unrevised 0.1 per cent in August.
-Economists polled by Reuters had forecast consumer spending increasing 0.8 per cent in September.
+Economists had forecast consumer spending increasing 0.8 per cent in September.

-Prices of U.S. Treasuries were higher in early morning trading while the dollar was weaker against a basket of currencies.
-U.S. stock index futures were mixed.

 The data was included in last Friday's third-quarter gross domestic product report, which showed consumer spending growth slowing to a 2.4 per cent annualized rate after a robust 3.3 per cent pace in the second quarter.

 The moderation in consumption was offset by a rise in inventory investment, business spending on equipment and a drop in imports, which left the economy growing at a 3.0 per cent rate in the third quarter after the April-June period's brisk 3.1 per cent pace.

+U.S. financial markets were little moved by the data ahead of the Federal Reserve's two-day policy meeting, which starts on Tuesday.
+Investors were also awaiting the announcement of a new Fed chief, which is expected this week.

+Prices for U.S. Treasuries were trading higher, while the dollar fell against a basket of currencies.
+Stocks on Wall Street were largely flat.

-The Commerce Department said September data reflected the effects of Hurricanes Harvey and Irma, but said it could not quantify the total impact of the storms on consumer spending and personal income.
+The Commerce Department said the September data reflected the effects of Hurricanes Harvey and Irma, but said it could not quantify the total impact of the storms on consumer spending and personal income.

 Consumer spending in September was buoyed by purchases of motor vehicles, probably as drivers in Texas and Florida replaced automobiles that were destroyed when Harvey and Irma slammed the states in late August and early September.

 Spending on long-lasting goods like autos surged 3.2 per cent last month.
 Outlays on services rose 0.5 per cent.

 CORE INFLATION BENIGN